 Violence and danger are present in the modern world, but humanity has developed institutions and technologies to enhance individual safety.
-Take advantage of tools like security alarms, pepper spray, and a taser for self-defense.
+Take advantage of tools like security alarms, and pepper spray, for self-defense.
 Practice martial arts for self-development.

 Few individuals persist in the type of regimen I outlined above.
 Most understand that their image of heroism and violence through martial art training was just that, imagination.
 With that understanding, they can take the middle way and the art becomes their teacher.

 The martial arts are divided in to two broad categories: external (waijia) and internal (neijia).
 The definition of these two schools varies with distinctions along philosophical and national lines, and the manner of practice.

 The national and philosophical difference started during the Qing dynasty.
 The Qing were ethnic Manchus that repressed the ethnic Han majority, even forcing the Han to shave their heads and wear a topknot to distinguish them from the ruling Manchu class.
 The Shaolin martial arts were defined as external and associated with the Manchu and Buddhism (imported into China) while internal martial arts were associated with Daoism (indigenous to China).
 In the long history of China, Daoism and Buddhism were each favored by different emperors.
 When the Buddhist influence came from forces outside China, it was considered an inferior system.